Homomorphism reconfiguration via homotopy: Introduction

-It is natural to ask whether the unexpected tractability of \problem{$K_3$-Recoloring} (in light of \problem{3-Colorability} being \cclass{NP}-complete, even in 4-regular planar graphs~\cite{dailey1980uniqueness}) is caused by the following property: whenever a vertex changes its color in a 3-coloring (e.g. from red to green), all of its neighbors must have one common color (blue).

-We answer this in the positive considering the following definition: a graph $H$ has the \emph{monochromatic neighborhood property} if for every two colors $a,b\in V(H)$, the set of common neighbors $N_H(a)\cap N_H(b)$ contains at most one color.
-For graphs without loops this is equivalent to not containing $C_4$ (the cycle on 4 vertices) as a subgraph (not necessarily induced).
-This includes $K_3$ and all graphs of girth $\geq 5$, for example.
-For graphs with loops allowed, this is equivalent to not containing $C_4$, $K_3$ with one loop added, nor $K_2$ with both loops added.
+\paragraph*{Results} It is natural to ask whether the unexpected tractability of \problem{$K_3$-Recoloring} (in light of \problem{3-Colorability} being \cclass{NP}-complete, even in graphs as simple as 4-regular planar graphs~\cite{dailey1980uniqueness}) is caused by the following property: whenever a vertex changes its color in a 3-coloring (e.g. from red to green), all of its neighbors must have one common color (not red nor green, hence blue).
+We answer this in the positive by considering the following way to formalize this property: a graph $H$ (without loops) is \emph{square-free} if it does not contain a cycle on four vertices $C_4$ as a subgraph (not necessarily induced).
+This is equivalent to requiring that for every two colors $a,b\in V(H)$, the set of common neighbors $N_H(a)\cap N_H(b)$ contains at most one color.\footnote{For graphs with loops allowed, this requirement is equivalent to excluding $C_4$, $K_3$ with one loop added, and $K_2$ with both loops added, as subgraphs.
+All results of this paper extend in a straightforward manner to graphs $H$ with loops allowed, using this as a definition of \emph{square-free}; a star graph with looped leaves gives an interesing example.
+We choose to omit the few additional group-theoretic details that would be needed in proofs.} Note that $K_3$ as well as all graphs of girth at least 5 are square-free.

-We show an algorithm that solves \problem{$H$-Recoloring} in polynomial time for all $H$ with the monochromatic neighborhood property.
-To achieve this, we characterize possible paths in $\Hom_1(G,H)$ by describing sequences of colors which can occur when we observe one given vertex of $G$ throughout an $H$-recoloring.
-It turns out they are mostly limited by the fact that reconfiguring an $H$-recoloring corresponds to a continuous transformation of a map from $G$ to $H$ as topological spaces.
+The main result is an algorithm that solves \problem{Shortest $H$-Recoloring} in polynomial time for all square-free graphs $H$, even if $H$ is given on input.
+To achieve this, we characterize possible paths in $\Hom_1(G,H)$ (Theorem~\ref{thm:characterization}) by describing (in an exhaustive, but concise, algorithmic way: Theorem~\ref{thm:realizableEnumeration}) all sequences of colors which can occur when we observe one given vertex of $G$ throughout an $H$-recoloring.
+It turns out they are mostly limited by the fact that reconfiguring an $H$-coloring corresponds to a continuous transformation of a map from $G$ to $H$ as topological spaces, an unexpected connection that might be interesting on its own.